 There are many benefits of cloud-based Disaster Recovery, peace of mind chief among them.
 All depend on the tangible results of this process: a backup environment (or environments) and a runbook.

 Most often we seek to keep DRaaS online with disaster recovery as a cloud service.
 It allows for easier maintenance, more frequent backups and shorter RTO and RPO windows.
-We do have clients who require non-virtualized DR environments, however, whether for regulatory or security purposes.
+We do have clients who require non-virtualized DR environments for regulatory or security purposes.

 Disaster Recovery hardware solutions are dependent upon the same information virtualized environments use, but they manage replication using snapshot technologies.
 Whether independent apps or in-SAN replication capabilities, we’re talking about completely different RTO and RPO windows.

 The No. 1 benefit of DRaaS though, is a unique runbook that outlines the business continuity and disaster recovery plan steps a business needs to take.
 We build a unique runbook for every SCTG customer based on their infrastructure architecture and RTO/RPO needs This runbook is a living, breathing document that we all follow in the event of a disaster.
 Because of its importance, we schedule periodic reviews as part of our Maintenance offering to make sure the runbook meets all needs and accounts for every circumstance.

 What our managed disaster recovery service looks like in action

 This runbook is the first thing we turn to when a business declares a disaster event.
 It gives a precise definition of the disaster recovery services that need to be put into motion.
 Before we do that, though, the leadership team needs to define what a disaster event means to their business.
 There are two ways to do this: automatically or manually.